pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: C

-Item.
 07. In the third paragraph, such abuses have not occurred means that

 (A) ) any organization that wants to register a domain name can do so.